• Skip to primary navigation

 • Share

-Yes it may be chocolate flavored - but this homemade porridge still contains a lot less sugar and salt than lots of ready mixed porridge you can buy in the store.
+• Yes it may be chocolate flavored - but this homemade porridge still contains a lot less sugar and salt than lots of ready mixed 'plain' store bought porridge.

 • You can make these cocoa oats your own by adding the toppings that you and your family like to eat.

 • If you love grains here are some other healthy breakfast options to start your day right.
-Try my Peanut Butter & Jelly Overnight Oats, my Coconut Oil Granola or my 10 Minute Stovetop Granola.
+Try my Peanut Butter & Jelly Overnight Oats, Coconut Oil Granola, 10 Minute Stovetop Granola or Frozen Yoghurt Bites.

 What is the difference between Porridge and Oatmeal?